UNIVERSITY OF PITTSBURGH

 Call Schedule:

-The fellow will participate in the department’s general and maxillofacial trauma call schedule approximately four weeks a year and be available to cover for postoperative sinus and skull base patients if needed.
+The fellow will participate in the department’s general and maxillofacial trauma call schedule approximately four weeks a year and be available to cover postoperative sinus and skull base patients if needed.

 CURRENT AND PAST FELLOWS

-Brandon R. Rosvall, MD
+Jason R. Crossley, MD

 2022-2023